 Uninstall the PWA App

-Uninstall the PWA app is a pretty straightforward approach that allows you to remove the concerned app directly via the PWA’s menu.
+Uninstalling the PWA app is a straightforward approach that allows you to remove the concerned app directly via the PWA’s menu.

 Here are the steps to Uninstall the Chrome App from the PWA app on the computer:

 - Launch the Progressive Web App that you need to remove from Chrome.

 - Click on More for the options list.

 - Select Uninstall <PWA Name> from the list.

 command, and wait for the process to complete.